 According to Money, the lifetime cost of a canine companion generally comes to around $15,000 — and that’s pretty conservative compared to our research.
 Our figures show that it costs anywhere from $150 to $300 per month to care for your dog responsibly.

-If subtracting $150 from your monthly cash flow you sweat, think long and hard about whether you should sign up for the responsibility.
+If subtracting $150 from your monthly cash flow makes you sweat, think long and hard about whether you should sign up for the responsibility.
 If you’re not in the position to be able to afford it, that’s OK — well done for researching!
 It means you’ve taken the first steps in your journey of becoming a responsible pet owner.

 If you can afford the state of care that a dog deserves, then let’s move on and see a breakdown of where your money’s going.